-Our work compliments previous efforts by providing an open-access and searchable database that includes an interactive map that is linked to an online database.
+Our work complements previous efforts by providing an open-access and searchable database that includes an interactive map that is linked to an online database.
 Database users can generate simple and complex queries to access and view not only fault locations, but also important fault parameters such as slip rates and earthquake history.
-All data stored and displayed in the database are the product of work in progress and subject to change based on community's feedback and future refinement as more studies become available.
-An objective of this work is to make fault information available to not only the science community, but also to the general public and encourage local and international organizations to consider fault location and parameters in their project analysis.
+All data on this website are the product of work in progress and subject to change based on community's feedback and future refinement as more studies become available.
+An objective of this work is to make fault information available to not only the scientific community, but also to the general public, and to encourage local and international organizations to consider fault location and parameters in their project analysis.